Prajwal1905/LearnMate_AI_Mentor/README.md

 ## Proposed Solution
 LearnMate is an Agentic AI coach powered by IBM Watsonx.ai and Retrieval-Augmented Generation (RAG).
 It interacts naturally with students to understand their preferences and goals, then creates a customized, evolving course roadmap.
 It also adapts based on feedback and learning progress, making career building more focused and efficient.

-## Technologies Used
+## 🛠️ Technologies Used

--IBM cloud lite services
+- IBM Cloud Lite services
--Natural Language Processing (NLP)
+- Natural Language Processing (NLP)
--Retrieval Augmented Generation (RAG)
+- Retrieval-Augmented Generation (RAG)
--IBM Granite model
+- IBM Granite model

 ## IBM Cloud Services Used
 -IBM Cloud Watsonx AI Studio